-Biotin and Beauty
+Biotin and beauty

 13th March 2019

-Whether it's superficial or anti-feminist or anything else, most women dream of long, luscious hair, long, strong nails and clear, young-looking skin.
+Most women dream of long, luscious hair, long, strong nails and clear, young-looking skin.
 Blame it on women’s magazines if you will, but this desire has had women trying lots of crazy remedies over the years to try and achieve the look they’re after.
 From swapping their pillow cases to eating lots of jelly, there are endless self-help websites that claim they can guarantee over an inch of hair growth per week, or that you’ll have salon-worthy nails within days.

 When it comes to things like this though, you can’t argue with actual science and the answer when you begin to look there is actually a simple one; biotin.
 Also known as vitamin B7, this water-soluble vitamin works to metabolise carbohydrates and fats and is therefore essential for digestive function.
 It also contributes to a healthy metabolism, nerve function and heart health, so it’s an important vitamin to get enough of.